 Dart: Darts are sharpened spikes less than 1 twig long designed specifically for throwing.

 Estoc: Estocs are a type of 2 handed sword slightly larger than the longsword.
-Their defining feature is the lack of a sharped blade because they are specifically designed to combat creatures wearing heavy armor by forcing the point between the gaps in the armor.
+Their defining feature is the lack of a sharpened blade because they are specifically designed to combat creatures wearing heavy armor by forcing the point between the gaps in the armor.

 Flail: Flails describe any heavy weight attached by chain to a grip.
-While the head of a flail my vary in shape including multiple smaller weights or spikes, two common features shared by flails is the ability to wrap around armor and shields to hit more exposed areas, and the ability to get the opponents weapon entangled in the chain of the flail after hitting them.
+While the head of a flail may vary in shape including multiple smaller weights or spikes, two common features shared by flails is the ability to wrap around armor and shields to hit more exposed areas, and the ability to get the opponent’s weapon entangled in the chain of the flail after hitting them.

 Glaive: A glaive is a short blade designed for cutting attached to a long pole and is typically used by guards and gladiators for its greater effectiveness against unarmored targets when compared to the halberd.